Özgür Özel: Leader of the Republican People's Party

 Özel's first electoral test as leader came in the 2024 Turkish local elections, where the results were described as a "spectacular upset" victory for the opposition CHP, which despite the lack of any electoral pacts managed to retain all but one of its metropolitan mayoralties, while winning four more.
 In particular, the party's candidates in Turkey's largest city Istanbul and capital Ankara, Ekrem İmamoğlu and Mansur Yavaş, were re-elected by landslide 51% and 60%, respectively.
 Both mayors also won majorities in their respective metropolitan councils.
 The CHP also won many unexpected victories in areas that had been under AKP control for the previous two decades, including Bursa, Balıkesir, Manisa, Kütahya, Adıyaman, Amasya, Kırıkkale, Kilis and Denizli.
 The party also managed to win swathes of districts within many provinces, many of which delivered vote swings of over 30% in the CHP's favor.
 Overall, the CHP won 35 of Turkey's 81 provincial capitals, with the People's Alliance winning 32.
 This was the first nationwide election since 1977 where the CHP came first in the popular vote.

+In September 2024, Özel announced that his party fully supports Turkey's membership in the European Union, that they will continue accession negotiations if they win the next Turkish general elections, and that Turkey will become a full member of the EU as soon as possible.
 In 2025, Özel criticized the arrest and detention of Istanbul's mayor and CHP member Ekrem İmamoğlu, calling it a "a coup against our next president".
 He has since been involved in the 2025 Turkish protests that followed İmamoğlu's imprisonment, during which Özel called for a boycott of firms believed to be close to President Recep Tayyip Erdoğan.
 On 4 May 2025, Özel was struck in the face by an assailant while he was attending a memorial service for MP Sırrı Süreyya Önder in Istanbul.
 The suspected attacker was detained.
 On 21 September 2025, Özel was reelected as leader of the CHP following a special congress.

+In May 2026, the Ankara Regional Court of Justice 36th Civil Chamber annulled the 2023 leadership contest between Özel and Kılıçdaroğlu over perceived irregularities and vote-buying, reinstating Kılıçdaroğlu as leader.
+The ruling was highly controversial and was viewed as a sham effort by Erdoğan to subdue the CHP and crack down on the opposition.
+On 21 July 2026, Özel announced he would be leaving the CHP to form a new party.
+According to Cumhuriyet, the new political party already had 100 CHP MPs willing to join.
+On 24 July 2026, Özgür Özel formally resigned from the Republican People's Party (CHP) following ongoing internal governance disputes and subsequent court rulings regarding the party's leadership.
+His departure was accompanied by a group of parliamentary members, leading to a reorganization of the party's representation in the Grand National Assembly of Turkey.